The Library will be closed Monday, January 19th in honor of Martin Luther King Jr. Day.

 Division Street is full of secrets.
 An impulsive lie begets a secret—one which will forever haunt the Wilf family.
 And the Shenkmans, who move into the neighborhood many years later, bring secrets of their own..
 Spanning fifty kaleidoscopic years, on a street—and in a galaxy—where stars collapse and stories collide, these two families become bound in ways they never could have imagined.”

-*NEW* Rough Drafts Book Club @ Tecumseh Tavern
+Rough Drafts Book Club

 Exploring literature with an emphasis on masculinity, fatherhood, history, and adventure.